-- Ask your doctor to help you locate a center or refer you to a specialist.
+- Ask your doctor to help you locate a centre or refer you to a specialist.

 We’ve done some of the research for you already so you can start weighing your options.

-Canadians seek chiropractic care each year, many of whom are looking for an alternative way to relieve back pain, joint pain, headaches and a variety of other types of pain.
+Canadians seek chiropractic care each year.
+Many of them are looking for an alternative way to relieve back pain, joint pain, headaches and a variety of other types of pain.

 A typical treatment plan under chiropractic care may involve one or more manipulations, exercise, rehabilitation, nutritional counseling, heat and ice, and relaxation exercises.

-Some of the more common types of relaxation techniques include guided imagery, progressive muscle relaxation and meditation.
+Some common types of relaxation techniques include guided imagery, progressive muscle relaxation and meditation.
 Learn more about how to improve your mind, body and spirit.

 Many pain sufferers find yoga quite beneficial in relieving pain.
 In fact, yoga’s original intention was to help make the body healthy and strong so it could tolerate being uncomfortable or in intense pain.